-Probably built in the end of 1830s.
+Probably built at the end of the 1830s.
 The Vale sugar factory played an important role in that era and it was closed in 1880.

 Also known as Souvenir, the Goodlands sugar factory was constructed in 1840 and was later demolished around 1886.

-The origin goes back to 1816, L'Union a sugar mill which later became L'Union Flacq, then F.U.E.L and now known as Alteo.
+The origin goes back to 1816, L'Union was a sugar mill that later became L'Union Flacq, then F.U.E.L, and now known as Alteo.

 Built in 1820, later demolished and displaced to Sans Souci, which became the Sans Souci sugar mill.
-View in big resolution here.
+It had 4 chimneys before!

-A very beautiful place and popular for photoshoot.
+A very beautiful place and popular for photoshoots.
 The Belle Mare sugar mill was created in 1822 and later closed in 1875.

 Near the beautiful village of Clemencia, situated the Belle Rose sugar mill which was built in 1851 and closed in 1890.

 No exact date on its origin.
-According to some scholars, it was founded in the beginning of 19th century and closed in 1899.
+According to some scholars, it was founded at the beginning of the 19th century and closed in 1899.

-It is the tallest sugar mill's chimney in Mauritius.
-The first name was Espoir, built in 1820 and later ceased to operate in 1906.
+It is the tallest sugar mill chimney in Mauritius.
+The first name was Espoir, built-in 1820 and later ceased to operate in 1906.